kocobee/puzzlet_langgraph/README.md

-# LangGraph with OpenAI
+# LangGraph with Puzzlet

-A simple hello world application using LangGraph with direct OpenAI API calls.
+A simple hello world application using LangGraph with Puzzlet

 ## Prerequisites

 - Node.js (v16 or higher)
-- npm or yarn
+- npm
 - OpenAI API key

 ## Setup

 1. Clone this repository
 2. Install dependencies:
+3. Run start